 We never made time to do any pre-Christmas outings such as the year we visited a camel or to go see spectacular Christmas lights.
 But on December 23rd I did receive a phone call telling me that I won an Xbox One S from this sweepstakes I'd entered:

+I've decided to make that our new pre-Christmas tradition because it doesn't require any major physical movement.
+I guess I did pace all around the living room during the phone call.
+But I was inside where it's warm.
 On Christmas Eve we attended the service at our church and then came home so that the boys could enjoy their Christmas Eve tradition of opening their Christmas pajamas and a Christmas movie.
 That was a whole lot of Christmas in that paragraph.

 There's always a new way to pose in Christmas pajamas.